hashicorp/terraform-website/content/source/docs/enterprise/before-installing/cluster-architecture.html.md

 # Architecture Overview for Clustered Deployment

-Terraform Enterprise's clustered deployment method deploys Terraform Enterprise in a flexible and scalable architecture, which can range from a three-node cluster to over a hundred nodes.
+Terraform Enterprise's clustered deployment method deploys Terraform Enterprise in a flexible and scalable architecture, with a count of virtual machines (VMs) which can range from three to over one hundred.

 ~> **Important:** The clustered version of Terraform Enterprise is in Controlled Availability as we refine the installation experience.
 Access is currently restricted to a select group of existing customers, and you should not attempt to install it until it reaches General Availability.